-- i.
-Parents, carers or members of the public who have a concern are advised to speak to the teacher or other designated person directly concerned which may include a member of the Senior Leadership Team.
+- i.Parents, carers or members of the public who have a concern are advised to speak to the member of staff, or other designated person, directly concerned.
 Experience has shown that most issues can be resolved at this informal stage, as concerns, rather than escalating to Stage Two as a complaint. - ii.
-The concern will be discussed, with resolution as the aim, in a mutually agreed way between the person raising the concern and the School this could be via telephone, email or face to face meeting (virtual or in person). - iii.
-If the complainant indicates that they would have difficulty in discussing a complaint with a particular member of staff, the complaint should be referred to another member of staff (who may not necessarily be more senior). - iv.
-The member of staff who is dealing with the concern should ensure that the complainant is reassured that the matter will be investigated and is clear what action has been agreed.
-All staff should be aware of the need for confidentiality. - v.
-A brief record of any telephone calls, meetings and agreed actions relevant to the concern should be retained by the School.
+The concern will be discussed, with resolution as the aim, in a mutually agreed way between the person raising the concern and the academy this could be via telephone, email or face to face meeting (virtual or in person). - iii.If the concerned party indicates that they would have difficulty in discussing the issue with a particular member of staff, they should be referred to another member of staff (who may not necessarily be more senior). - iv.
+The member of staff who is dealing with the concern should ensure that the concerned party is reassured that the matter will be investigated.
+All staff should be aware of the need for confidentiality. - v.A brief record of any telephone calls, meetings and agreed actions relevant to the concern should be retained by the academy.
 Every written record kept is subject to disclosure under current freedom of information and data protection legislation.
-It is important that staff are aware that paperwork could be released on request. - vi.
-If the complainant, or staff member, feels the matter needs to be pursued further, the Executive Principal or a member of the Senior Leadership team should be contacted.
+It is important that staff are aware that paperwork could be released on request.

-- vii.
-It is a precondition to the operation of this policy that the complainant shall have made reasonable attempts to seek an informal resolution at Stage One, and shall have acted in relation to the matter in a reasonable and measured way consistent with the School's Home School Agreement.
-The Chair of Governors shall have a discretion, which will be exercised reasonably, not to allow a complaint to be pursued at the later stages where this precondition has not been met. - viii.
+- vi.If the concerned party, or staff member, feels the matter needs to be pursued further, the Headteacher or a member of the Senior Leadership team should be contacted. - vii.It is a precondition to the operation of this policy that the concerned party shall have made reasonable attempts to seek an informal resolution at Stage One, and shall have acted in relation to the matter in a reasonable and measured way consistent with the academy's Home academy Agreement.
+The Headteacher or Chair of Governors (depending on Stage two or three) shall have a discretion, which will be exercised reasonably, to refer the concerned party back to stage 1 prior to allowing a complaint to be pursued at the later stages where this precondition has not been met.

+viii.
 Where the concern is not resolved at this informal stage, the complainant may elevate it to the formal complaint stages.

-2. Stage Two: Formal complaint communicated with the Executive Principal or a member of the Senior Leadership Team
+2. Stage Two: Formal complaint communicated with the Headteacher or a member of the Senior Leadership Team